mdlavallee92/ClinicalCharacteristics/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `ClinicalCharacteristics` is to provide a module to improve the interface with the Feature Extraction package from OHDSI.
-This R package allows you to specify the clinical characteristics you choose to build at specified time intervals and generates them as csv files in an output folder.
-More features to come....
+The goal of `ClinicalCharacteristics` is to characterize a patient population using OMOP data.
+This approach uses a table shell approach where characteristic extraction are limited to what is specified in the build object.

 ## Installation